Jeff-Russ/ror-guides/rails-database.md

 `index_exists?` method on one of the ActiveRecord "connection adapters" classes.
 It takes two symbol arguments, the table name and the index name.
 It runs SQL and then returns `true` if there is an index for it on that table.

-__t.references__
+__Teacher:__ `t.references` __Shortcut__

-There is another, newer syntax for creating a foreign key and giving it an index.
-The older way  makes the foreign key naming obvious and explicit and also make the index have the same name as the integer key.
-We could have choosen the newer, abstracted `references` syntax introduced in Rails 4 to create the index for our foreign key.
-To show you let's redo our Model:
+There is yet another way using newer `references` syntax introduced in Rails 4 that uses a single line that makes both the foreign key and the index.
+There is also a way to generate this in the `generate` command.
+Let's step back and redo the teachers migration with this:

 	$ rake db:rollback STEP=1 # go back one migration
 	$ rails destroy model Teacher
 	$ rails g model Teacher classroom:references first_name:string last_name:string

-This gives us a migration with the new synax.
+This gives us the migration with the newer synax.
 Instead of `t.integer "classroom_id"` and `add_index("teachers", "classroom_id")` we have a single line handling both: `t.references :classroom, index: true, foreign_key: true`:

 	class CreateTeachers < ActiveRecord::Migration
 	  def change